michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 As said, commands are used to mutate the state of a system.
 They instruct object to perform some action.
 Typically they shouldn't return value as commands are not used to flow control.
-However often we see violation of that rule, one of which is in my opinion acceptable and calls factory method.
+However often we see violation of that rule, one of which is in my opinion acceptable and is called a factory method.

 Commands are methods which looks like this: